 Paddlers who meet the MPS in an Olympic Event may fill an unused Athlete Quota position in a secondary event.

-The following percentages will be utilized to determine whether a paddler has satisfied the appropriate MPS required for selection to a CKC team.
-The percentages are calculated from the fastest Base Score in each selection race and selection to a CKC team is dependent on the paddler meeting the appropriate MPS outlined in the table below in at least one of the selection races.
+The MPS listed in Table 1 will be utilized to determine whether a paddler has satisfied the appropriate MPS required for selection to a CKC Team.

+Nomination to a CKC team is dependent on the paddler meeting the appropriate MPS outlined in the table below in at least one of the selection races.

 Table 1: Summary of Minimum Performance Standards for Selection to a CKC Team